X

 What kinds of records should I keep?

 Keep a journal with lists, including each place you’ve gambled, the day and time, who was with you, and how much you bet, won, and lost.
 You should also keep receipts, payout slips, wagering tickets, bank withdrawal records, and statements of actual winnings.
-You may also write off travel expenses associated with loss, so hang on to airfare receipts.
+You may also write off expenses associated with loss, so hang on to airfare receipts.

 You can use TaxAct to file your gambling wins and losses.
 We’ll walk you through the process and help you report any winnings and deduct losses, if applicable.